Santa Catarina (state): Economy

 In cattle raising, Brazil had almost 215 million head in 2017.
 Santa Catarina had about 5 million head of cattle in 2018.

-Santa Catarina was the 5th largest honey producer in the country in 2017, with 10.2% of the national total.
+Santa Catarina was the fifth-largest honey producer in the country in 2017, with 10.2% of the national total.

 Fishing plays an important role in the state's economy.
-The production of oysters, scallops, and mussels in Brazil was 20.9 thousand tons in 2017.
+The production of oysters, scallops and mussels in Brazil was 20,900 tons in 2017.
 Santa Catarina was the main producer, responsible for 98.1%.
 Palhoça, Florianópolis and Bombinhas led the ranking of municipalities.

 Santa Catarina is the largest coal producer in Brazil, mainly in Criciúma city and its surroundings.
-The production of crude mineral coal in Brazil was 13.6 million tons in 2007.
-Santa Catarina produced 8.7 Mt (million tons); the Rio Grande do Sul, 4.5 Mt; and Paraná, 0.4 Mt.
+The production of crude mineral coal in Brazil was 13.6 million tons (Mt) in 2007.
+Santa Catarina produced 8.7 Mt; the Rio Grande do Sul, 4.5 Mt; and Paraná, 0.4 Mt.
 Despite the extraction of mineral coal in Brazil, the country still needs to import about 50% of the coal consumed, as the coal produced in the country is of low quality, with a lower concentration of carbon.
 Brazil's coal reserves are 32 billion tons and are mainly in the Rio Grande do Sul (89.25% of the total), followed by Santa Catarina (10.41%).
 The Candiota Deposit (RS) alone has 38% of all national coal.
 As it is the coal of inferior quality, it is used only in the generation of thermoelectric energy and at the site of the deposit.
 The oil crisis in the 1970s led the Brazilian government to create the Energy Mobilization Plan, with intense efforts to discover new coal reserves.
 The Geological Survey of Brazil, through works carried out in the Rio Grande, do Sul and Santa Catarina greatly increased the reserves of coal previously known, between 1970 and 1986 (mainly between 1978 and 1983).
 In 2011, coal accounted for only 5.6% of the energy consumed in Brazil, but it is a strategic alternate source that can be activated when, for example, low water levels in dams reduce hydroelectric power generation.
-This happened in 2013, when several thermoelectric plants were shut down, to maintain the necessary supply, albeit at a higher cost.
+This happened in 2013, when several thermoelectric plants were shut down to maintain the necessary supply, albeit at a higher cost.

-Santa Catarina had an industrial GDP of R $63.2 billion in 2017, equivalent to 5.3% of the national industry.
+Santa Catarina had an industrial GDP of R$63.2 billion in 2017, equivalent to 5.3% of the national industry.
 It employs 761,072 workers in the industry.
 The main sectors are Construction (17.9%), Food (15.9%), Clothing (7.4%), Industrial Public Utility Services, such as Electricity and Water (6.9%), and Textiles (6.0%).
 These 5 sectors constitute 54.1% of the state's industry.